nhunzaker/emacs-unsplash-themes/INSTALL.md

 ### Sourcing Wallpapers

-You can really use any source for wallpapers, but consider installing the [Unsplash Wallpapers app from the app store](https://apps.apple.com/us/app/unsplash-wallpapers/id1284863847?mt=12).
+You can really use any source for wallpapers, but consider installing [Unsplash Wallpapers app from the app store](https://apps.apple.com/us/app/unsplash-wallpapers/id1284863847?mt=12).